Georgia Property Tax Appeal: Protest vs Non-Protest Analysis (159 Counties)

 Georgia's 2.7% appeal rate doesn't just trail Texas.
 It trails nearly every major property tax state for which data exists.

 Sources listed in table.
-Georgia's 5-10% residential success rate is reported at the BOE hearing stage only and likely understates total success when including pre-hearing settlements (43.5% of all appeals settle before hearing).
+Georgia's 5-10% residential success rate is reported at the BOE hearing stage only and likely understates total success when including pre-hearing settlements.

 The difference between Texas and Georgia is structural, not just cultural.
 In Texas, a protest can never increase your assessment.
 Texas also has a standardized informal settlement process that resolves most cases before they reach a formal hearing.
 Georgia's BOE system, by contrast, varies by county and lacks a consistent informal track.

-The comparison that matters most: Texas homeowners saved $6.578 billion through protests in 2022 alone.
+The comparison that matters most: Texas property owners saved $6.578 billion through protests in 2022 alone, per Texas Comptroller data.
 Georgia's estimated unclaimed savings ($956 million) suggest the opportunity is there, but the participation isn't.

-If 52% of Georgia homeowners believe they're overassessed, why do only 2.7% actually appeal?
-Published survey data and academic research point to several barriers.
+If so many Georgia homeowners believe they're overassessed, why do so few actually appeal?
+National research and academic studies point to several barriers.

 The awareness gap is the single biggest driver.
 You can't use a process you don't know exists.
-But even among homeowners who are aware, the 17% no-show rate at BOE hearings suggests that confusion about the process, perceived complexity, or time constraints prevent follow-through.
+But even among homeowners who are aware, confusion about the process, perceived complexity, or time constraints prevent many from following through.

 Georgia's HB 581 may also affect participation going forward.
 Before 2025, filing a property tax appeal with no evidence still triggered a 3-year value freeze.
 That incentive brought in a wave of "freeze-only" filers.
 With the freeze now requiring an actual reduction, some casual filers will exit, which could push Georgia's already-low appeal rate even lower in the short term.

-Statewide missed savings estimate ($956M): We applied Realtor.com's 40.5% national overassessment rate to the estimated 4,378,500 non-appealing parcels in Georgia (97.3% of 4.5 million total parcels).
+Statewide missed savings estimate ($956M): We applied Realtor.com's 40.5% national overassessment rate to an estimated ~4.4 million non-appealing parcels in Georgia (the large majority of the roughly 4.5 million total parcels, since only a small share are appealed in any year).
 This yields approximately 1,773,000 potentially overassessed non-appealing parcels.
 Multiplied by the national median potential savings of $539/year for overassessed properties, the result is approximately $956 million.

 County-level per-household savings: Calculated as Median Home Value x FMV Reduction % x 0.40 (Georgia's statutory assessment ratio per O.C.G.A.
 48-5-7) x Total Millage Rate / 100.
 FMV reduction percentages (5-12% depending on county) reflect typical successful appeal reductions based on comparable sales data.

 Parcel estimates: Population divided by 2.5, which yields approximately 4.4 million parcels statewide.
-This aligns reasonably with Hallock Law's estimate of ~4.5 million total parcels from GA DOR data.
+This aligns reasonably with the roughly 4.5 million total parcels implied by GA DOR digest data.

 Data in this article was last verified in March 2026.